Vyral/brendon-payne-recruiting/_drafts/drip-campaigns-are-dead.md

 {% include youtube.html %}

+<center><em>Relying solely on drip campaigns to generate business from your database is a waste and here’s why.</em></center>

-Today I’m addressing a topic I still see agents posting about on forums and bulletin boards.
+<br>Today I’m addressing a topic I still see agents posting about on forums and bulletin boards.
 Every agent’s goal is to generate more business, but there’s a lot of discussion about drip marketing campaigns—a trusted method of the recent past—and their place in an agent’s repertoire.

 If you’re trying to craft a quality drip campaign to nurture your database and generate your business, you are way behind the curve.
 Simply put, drip campaigns are dead.